 Due to the very high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 Commercial fraud, money transfer and job and employment scams are increasing in Zimbabwe.
-If you receive a message that sounds too good to be true, don't be fooled - it probably is.
 Our international scams page provides more detail on these types of scams.

 Money and valuables